pivotal-cf/docs-pks/vsphere-nsxt-rpd-mpd.hbs.md

 ##<a id='tkgi-mpd'></a> MPD Topology with NSX

-The minimum production deployment (MPD) topology represents the baseline requirements for running Tanzu Kubernetes Grid Integrated Edition on vSphere with NSX.
+The minimum production deployment (MPD) topology represents the baseline requirements for running {{  vars.product }} on vSphere with NSX.

-<p class="note"><strong>Note:</strong> The MPD topology for Tanzu Kubernetes Grid Integrated Edition applies to both vSAN and non-vSAN environments.</p>
+<p class="note"><strong>Note:</strong> The MPD topology for {{  vars.product }} applies to both vSAN and non-vSAN environments.</p>

 The diagram below shows the topology for this deployment.

 <img src="images/nsxt/pks-vs-nsxt-mpd.png" alt="MPD for TKGI">

-The following subsections describe configuration details for an MPD of Tanzu Kubernetes Grid Integrated Edition.
+The following subsections describe configuration details for an MPD of {{  vars.product }}.

 ###<a id='tkgi-mpd-topology'></a> MPD Topology Requirements

-The MPD topology for Tanzu Kubernetes Grid Integrated Edition requires the following minimum configuration:
+The MPD topology for {{  vars.product }} requires the following minimum configuration:

 - A single collapsed Management/Edge/Compute cluster running three ESXi hosts in total.
 - Each ESXi host runs one NSX Manager.
 The NSX Control Plane has three NSX Managers in total.
 - Each ESXi host runs one Kubernetes control plane node.
 Each Kubernetes cluster has three control plane nodes in total.
 - Two NSX edge nodes are deployed across two different ESXi hosts.
-- The shared datastore (NFS or iSCSI, for instance) or vSAN datastore is used for persistent VM disks for Tanzu Kubernetes Grid Integrated Edition components and Persistent Volumes (PVs) for Kubernetes pods.
+- The shared datastore (NFS or iSCSI, for instance) or vSAN datastore is used for persistent VM disks for {{  vars.product }} components and Persistent Volumes (PVs) for Kubernetes pods.
 - The collapsed Management/Edge/Compute cluster can be expanded to include up to 64 ESXi hosts.

 <p class="note"><strong>Note</strong>: For an MPD deployment, each ESXi host must have four physical network interface controllers (PNICs).
-In addition, while a Tanzu Kubernetes Grid Integrated Edition deployment requires a minimum of three nodes, Tanzu Kubernetes Grid Integrated Edition upgrades require four ESXi hosts to ensure full survivability of the NSX Manager appliance.</p>
+In addition, while a {{  vars.product }} deployment requires a minimum of three nodes, {{  vars.product }} upgrades require four ESXi hosts to ensure full survivability of the NSX Manager appliance.</p>

 ###<a id='tkgi-mpd-config'></a> MPD Topology Configuration

-When configuring vSphere for an MPD topology for Tanzu Kubernetes Grid Integrated Edition, keep in mind the following requirements:
+When configuring vSphere for an MPD topology for {{  vars.product }}, keep in mind the following requirements:

 - When deploying the NSX Manager to each ESXi host, create a vSphere distributed resource scheduler (DRS) anti-affinity rule of type "separate virtual machines" for each of the three NSX Managers.
 - When deploying the NSX Edge Nodes across two different ESXi hosts, create a DRS anti-affinity rule of type "separate virtual machines" for both Edge Node VMs.
 - After deploying the Kubernetes cluster, you must manually make sure each control plane node is deployed to a different ESXi host by tuning the DRS anti-affinity rule of type "separate virtual machines."